ibm-cloud-docs/vpc/cr-list-table.md

    * **Routes** - States the number of routes are attached to the routing table.
    * **Attached subnets** - Indicates the number of subnets attached to the routing table.

-2. From the Routing tables for VPC page, you can create, delete, and view the details of a routing table.
+1. From the Routing tables for VPC page, you can create, delete, and view the details of a routing table.

 The overflow menu ![overflow menu](images/overflow.png) allows you to delete a routing table.
 Keep in mind that you can only perform this action on routing tables that do not have attached subnets.
 {: note}

-## Using the CLI
+## Listing routing tables for a VPC using the CLI
 {: #cr-list-tables-using-the-cli}

 To list the routing tables for a VPC by using the CLI, run the following command:

 ```
-ibmcloud is vpc-routing-tables VPC \
+ibmcloud is vpc-routing-tables VPC [--json]
-[--json]
 ```
+{: pre}

 Where: